Grilling vs broiling: Which is the Best for you?

 Man-holding-a-beer-grilling-meat-on-a-BBQ

-Broiling involves roasting food, also using a dry heat source, but this time coming from above rather than below as with grilling.
+Broiling involves roasting food, also using a dry heat source, but it comes from above rather than below, as with grilling.

 You can use multiple heat sources for broiling, including: